hms-networks/ixxat-vci4-dotnet-samples/README.md

 This example is provided as reference and it is advised to use the new CAN FD APIs as they support pure CAN interfaces, too.

+#### VbCanConNet4

+As CanConNet, but in Vb.NET instead of C#.

 #### CanFdConNet

 Simple console examples like CanConNet, but uses the current APIs which also supports CAN FD.
 The new APIs differ in how (CAN FD) bitrates are specified and supports a CAN FD data frame type.
 As CAN is a subset of CAN FD the new APIs support pure CAN interfaces, too, and you can specify CAN bitrates without BRS (bitrate switch) or read/write normal CAN frames.

+#### VbCanFdConNet

+As CanFdConNet, but in Vb.NET instead of C#.

 #### LinConNet

 Simple console examples to demonstrate the APIs to access Lin interfaces.